 If you have nasal congestion or sinus pressure, going to see your doctor about this to get prescriptions for medications to relieve the swelling and clear out the congestion will also likely help your bad breath.
 Acid reflux disease (heartburn) is also associated with bad breath.
 If you experience frequent heartburn, this would be another area of potential treatment to focus on with your doctor.
 Finally, there are a few serious medical conditions that can be associated with bad breath, especially certain cancers and liver disease.
 Although this is unlikely to be going on in your case without additional symptoms, having regular annual checkups with your primary care doctor is a great way to screen for serious problems.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.